makeabilitylab/FlyMeThrough/README.md

 git clone https://github.com/apple/ml-depth-pro.git && cd ml-depth-pro
 pip install -e .
+cd ..  # go back to the project root
 ```

 If you are installing on Windows, it's strongly recommended to use [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) with Ubuntu.